gilch/hissp/docs/macro_tutorial.rst

 It's still a little awkward.
 It feels like the ``add`` should be in the first position, but that's taken by the ``L``.
-We can fix that with a reader macro.
+We can fix that with a parse-time macro.

 Reader Syntax
 `````````````

-To use reader macros unqualified,
+To use parse-time macros unqualified,
 you must define them in ``_macro_`` with a name ending in a ``#``.

 ..
 Lissp::